openorch/openorch/docs-source/docs/built-in-services/secret-svc.md

 The Secret Svc stores sensitive or internal (non-end-user-facing) configuration.
 Aims to store all configuration not required at bootstrap, both for internal and external services.

-> This page is a high level overview of the `Secret Svc`.
-For more details, please see the [Secret Svc API documentation](/docs/openorch/list-secrets).
+> This page provides a high-level overview of `Secret Svc`.
+For detailed information, refer to the [Secret Svc API documentation](/docs/openorch/list-secrets).

 ## Access rules